 If this method satisfies a business prospect’s concern for the security of an investment that’s desired under a benefit plan, then an executive bonus arrangement could be the easy answer to attract and keep select employees.

-At CPS, we provide sales and advisor support, documentation, product design, and we can answer your questions related to the presentation and implementation of executive bonus plans.
-Give me a call to discuss the full width and breadth of the often overlooked advantages of this concept.
+We provide sales and advisor support, documentation, product design, and we can answer your questions related to the presentation and implementation of executive bonus plans.
+Give me a call at 706-354-0401 or email me at firstname.lastname@example.org to discuss the full width and breadth of the often overlooked advantages of this concept.
 I’ll even send you a free Overlooked Advantages Summary!